MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### C5038: order of initialization in initializer lists

-Class members are initialized in the order they're declared, not the order they appear in initializer lists.
+Class members get initialized in the order they're declared, not the order they appear in initializer lists.
 Previous versions of the compiler didn't warn when the order of the initializer list differed from the order of declaration.
 This issue could lead to undefined runtime behavior if one member's initialization depended on another member in the list already being initialized.
 In the following example, Visual Studio 2017 version 15.3 (with **`/Wall`**) raises warning C5038: `data member 'A::y' will be initialized after data member 'A::x'`:

 ```cpp
 struct A